-Black History Month provides the opportunity for both reflection on the past and discovery of the future.
-Learn something new and explore Howard County!
+Black History Month provides the opportunity for both reflections on the past and the discovery of the future.
+Learn something new and explore Howard County.

 The Ellicott City Colored School, Restored